-This Security Target was developed for the evaluation of the Processor Resource/ System Manager (PR/SM) for the IBM eServer zSeries 900 family of processors according to the Common Criteria level EAL4.
+This Security Target was developed for the evaluation of the Processor Resource/ System Manager (PR/SM) for the IBM eServer zSeries z800 and z900 families of processors according to the Common Criteria level EAL4.
 The intention of this Security Target is also to show the compliance of PR/SM with the requirements identified in the Common Criteria for those functions identified in this document.
+For the remainder of this document z800 and z900 together will be referred to as zSeries.